chrisdiana/cdmedia.github.io/_posts/2015-09-01-native-javascript-templating.md

 remain is vanilla javascript (and most likely jQuery).
 A few years ago Mustache was all the rage.
 Now Handlebars.js is the new hot kid on the block ( [a little Handlebars warning](https://bryce.fisher-fleig.org/blog/handlebars-considered-harmful/)
 ).
 Why keep having to relearn (and rebuild) your projects everytime a new framework or plugin is released?
-If you aren't using a front-end framework like Angular or React, stick with the core language (if you can) or something that has been battle-tested and won't be going anywhere soon (jQuery).

 ### The Solution

 I began researching if there were any native javascript template patterns floating around.
-The search was scarce, but I did come across a pattern used in a Backbone.js example and one in a [YUI Todo App](http://yuilibrary.com/yui/docs/app/app-todo.html) example referencing a javascript mime type called `type="x-template"`.
+I came across a pattern used in a Backbone.js example and one in a [YUI Todo App](http://yuilibrary.com/yui/docs/app/app-todo.html) example referencing a javascript mime type called `type="x-template"`.
 Take a look at the example below: